DarvidTorres/mydocs/C/data types/pointers/function pointers.md

 - [[C/functions/functions|function definitions]] are stored in [[memory]], so they have an address.
 - A function pointer is a [[pointers|pointer]] that stores a [[C/functions/functions|function's definition]] address.
 - You cannot perform [[pointers#pointer arithmetic|pointer arithmetic]] on function pointers.
-- A function name without parentheses is a pointer to the function's definition, just as the name of an [[arrays|array]] by itself is a pointer to its 0th element.
+- A function name without parentheses is a pointer to the function's definition, just as the name of an [[C/structures/arrays/arrays|array]] by itself is a pointer to its 0th element.
 - Dereferencing the function pointer yields the referenced function.

 Example: